onedata/onedata-documentation/README.md

 # Onedata documentation

-This documentation is build using [vuepress](https://vuepress.vuejs.org).
+This documentation is built using [VuePress](https://vuepress.vuejs.org).

 ## Guidelines